Fall fundraising ideas to bring in more donations

 9. Giving Tuesday

-Giving Tuesday (the Tuesday after Thanksgiving) is one of the largest fundraising days of the year.
-Take advantage of the opportunity by running your own Giving Tuesday fundraiser
+Giving Tuesday (the Tuesday after Thanksgiving) is one of the largest fundraising days of the year and a great opportunity for peer-to-peer fundraising using your GoFundMe fundraising platform.

 10. Fantasy football

-Fall means football, and the fantasy football season typically runs from the beginning of September to the end of December.
-This is a perfect time to turn a fantasy football pool into a fun fundraising initiative.
+Fall means football, and the fantasy football season typically runs from the beginning of September to the end of December—perfect timing for a football season fundraiser.
+You could even host a tailgate party or chili cook-off before a big high school football game and charge a small registration fee or entry fee to join.
 First, make sure that daily fantasy sports (DFS) are allowed in your state.
-Seek out a local business willing to offer a prize (like a gift card) for the first-place winner.
+Seek out a local business willing to offer a prize, like a gift card, for the first-place winner.
 At the end of the season, all “winning” funds go to your fundraiser.

 Kick start your fall fundraising